cmattson/spree-guides/content/integration/overview.md

 Events are essentially log entries regarding interesting details that may be relevant to a store owner with regard to an order, product, or user as messages were processed against them within the system.

-Events are persistent and displayed with the Spree administration interface beside each associated object.
+Events are persistent and displayed alongside each associated object in the Spree administration interface.